Right now I’m struggling with life for single parents at Christmas.

 And I don’t think it can be just me.

 When I look at Christmas in the media, or the Instagram version of Christmas, I’m painfully aware it’s not my Christmas.
+Where are the single parents at Christmas?

-There are no single parents.
+We’re not there.
 There aren’t any gay parents either.
 Or childless couples.
 Or families where people have stopped talking to each other.
 No families coping with chronic illnesses, poverty, or just plain loneliness.

 It would just be nice to know I’m not the only one who sheds a tear at the John Lewis ads in part because I know I’m never going to be able to give my child that version of the holidays.
 Because of the choice I made for us (that’s what’s known as the Single Parent Double Whammy of Guilt).